How a Process Library Can Solve Business Efficiency ProblemsBrad Fagan

 If your organisation is having business efficiency problems or you just want to improve what you already have, you need to consider getting a process library.
-This ensures that employees are performing the same process using the same process methods.
-A great misnomer in business today is that efficiency problems owe largely to a lack of employee engagement but if you don't have a standard way of working, the same task will be performed 10 different ways by 10 different people.
+Having a process library ensures that employees are performing the same process using the same process methods.
+A great misconception in business today is that efficiency problems are largely due to a lack of employee engagement but if you don't have a standard way of working, the same task will be performed 10 different ways by 10 different people.

-In this article, I take a look at what a process library is, how a process library can store documents, help you standardise your way of working and dramatically enhance your business efficiency (using an interactive process library example).
+In this article, we take a look at what a process library is, how a process library can store documents, help you standardise your way of working and dramatically enhance your business efficiency (using an interactive Process Library example).

 What is a Process Library?

-A Process Library is a database of processes, documents and work instructions but is more than just a place to store documents.
+A Process Library is a Business Management System.
+However it is for more than just a place to store documents.
 Process Libraries contains process maps that describe:

 - The tasks to be performed - in the form of policies, guides or process maps